dullroar/ten-steps-to-linux-survival/Step02.md

 message.

 4. Presto! `ls` shows ***everything*** is gone, not just the backup files!
 Yay!
-The user's day's priorities just got rearranged as they go hunting for another backup of their dissertation.
+The user's priorities just got rearranged as they go hunting for another backup of their dissertation.

 So be careful out there!
 This is an example where tab completion can be an